MaG21/dotfiles/README.md

 To install this automatically, make sure you have `make` installed.

-Before going any futher, let me tell you that, this little project would be the beautiest you'll seen in a while.
+Before going any futher, let me tell you that, this little project would be the beautiest thing you'll seen in a while.
 Don't believe me?
 Check this out:

 #### To install the environment run: